-- Go to INVESTIGATE > Event Analysis.
+- Go to Investigate > Events.

-= Investigate is attempting to connect to the selected service.
+- = Investigate is attempting to connect to the selected service.

 The selected time range is stored in your browser for this service; you can set different time ranges for different services.

-Access the Event Analysis View (Version 11.0)
+Access the Events View (Version 11.0)

-- Go to Navigate > Events.
+- Go to Investigate > Events.